-The Elora Research Station - Dairy Facility draws dairy industry visitors from around the world.
+The Livestock Research and Innovation Centre - Dairy Facility at Elora draws dairy industry visitors from around the world.
 Researchers conduct a wide range of projects with adaptable, leading-edge technologies.
 The centre also has education and training facilities to support innovation in Ontario's dairy industry.